 • What parts of it can be seen when the door is open?

-• Do I need to solve planning problems?
+• Do planning issues need to be addressed?

 • What is the view from the windows?

-• Does the project need to take into account an existing object (for example, inherited)?
+• Is it necessary to take into account an existing item (for example, inherited) in the project?

 Comments